 The thing is, to get paid to write, you need to offer your skills to those who would pay you to do the things you love: to write.
 How would you get someone to work with you and pay you to write if you do not believe in yourself?
 If you do not believe that you can do it?
 If you do not believe that you are good enough to get paid for what you wrote?

 Read some of these articles from one of my favorite writers, James Altucher about building confidence.

 1. Show your work.

-This is also a title of a book by Austin Kleon that happens to be one of my favourite non-fiction books of all time.
-And if you haven’t read it, I would strongly suggest you to get it and start reading.
+This is also the title of a book by Austin Kleon that happens to be one of my favorite non-fiction books of all time.
+And if you haven’t read it, I would strongly suggest you get it and start reading.

 To build your name and portfolio as a writer, this is what you need to do: showcase your write-ups, as frequently as you can.
 Either posting articles on your personal blog, writing for user-generated content websites, a thoughtful Facebook note, a witty Twitter update, a thought-provoking LinkedIn post, an informative Instagram caption… whatever that may be, show your work!

 If your friend is consistently posting a love poem every Friday evening for a year, you would think of that friend as ‘the love poet’.
 So, share and show your work, frequently, consistently, and confidently!
 Showing your work is also a way for you to get feedback, but most of all, it’s a way for you to just show up to work and to stop trying to be perfect.